 Packing for International Travel

-27. If you must take a checked bag, make sure you have at least a change of clothes and any necessities, such as medications, stored in your carry on.
+28. If you must take a checked bag, make sure you have at least a change of clothes and any necessities, such as medications, stored in your carry on.
+If your luggage is lost, it could take days to get it back.

 34. Know the airline’s baggage policy and buy the right size luggage.
 Some U.S. carry-on bags are too big in Europe.
 Low cost airlines always have stricter limits.
 Know before you go.